 For a visit to the untamed Alaskan wilderness, where your survival depends solely upon you, find your way to Gates of the Arctic National Park and Preserve.
-There are few named locations on a map of this park.
-In fact, there are no roads, no services, no visitor center—just mountains, rivers, wildlife, and solitude.
+There are minimal named locations on a map of this park.
+In fact, there are no roads and no services — just mountains, rivers, wildlife, and solitude.

 Why Visit Gates of the Arctic National Park?